AndresNamm/incidentshk/_lda/3-analysis.markdown

 In the generative model, every random variable except for the observation is considered to be latent.
 First, for each segment,

-+  a random variable Z (binary vector with only 1 element = 1) is drawn from a multinomial distribution which is dependent on parameter $\pi$.
++  a random variable Z (binary vector with only 1 element = 1) is drawn from a multinomial distribution which is dependent on parameter $$\pi$$.
 The multinomial distribution represents the probability over K different global traffic states in segment \texttt{S}
-+   based on the drawn Z, an observation is generated  from the Poisson distribution specified by Z. Each Poisson distribution over speeds is dependent on a global parameter $\mu$
++   based on the drawn Z, an observation is generated  from the Poisson distribution specified by Z. Each Poisson distribution over speeds is dependent on a global parameter $$\mu$$

 This process can be visualised with a simple graphical model shown on Figure \ref{graph_model}.
 Equivalently this model also means that every segment is considered as a mixture of traffic states which by themselves are distributions, thus every segment is a mixture model.